Dr. Anthony Hutchinson

 BSc (Psych) (Toronto), BSW (York), MSW (McMaster), PhD (WLU)

-Dr. Anthony Hutchinson is a nationally recognized Forensic Social Worker & Clinical Epidemiologist who has overseen & completed a range of Case Management, Program Evaluation, Project Management, and Applied Research undertakings over the past 15+ years across Med-Legal, Personal Injury, Criminal Law, Civil Litigation & Community Development sectors.
+Dr. Anthony Hutchinson is a versatile social work and health care professional who specializes in areas of psycho-social forensic and clinical assessment and treatment.
+Over his career, Dr. Hutchinson has overseen & completed a range of Case Management, Program Evaluation, Project Management, and Applied Research undertakings over the past 15+ years across Med-Legal, Personal Injury, Criminal Law, Civil Litigation & Community Development sectors.
 In addition to being a well-regarded, dynamic & engaging university professor, Dr. Hutchinson is also a multiple time judicially-qualified Expert Witness at Ontario Court of Justice and Superior Court of Justice levels in areas of: gang language, culture, graffiti (tags) & hand signs; codified language; urban street language; psycho-social assessment; and, socio-cultural assessment.

 Since 2010, Dr. Hutchinson has been an effective, strategic Legal Case Consultant/ Case Analyst for a number of Southern Ontario law firms across family law, criminal law, civil litigation, and personal injury domains.
 Dr. Hutchinson has been a deep research source for news media outlets from across Canada for more than 15 years.